TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 ---
 ## 🔍 Overview

-The **UltimateSmoothMD4.py** script provides a suite of **four** smoothing strategies to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
+The **UltimateSmoothMD5.py** provides a suite of **four** strategies for computing smooth factors and *two* alternative smoothing algorithms to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
 This tool is intended strictly for educational and personal purposes.
 The generated smoothed coordinates are **not suitable for commercial applications**.
 The current folder contains the latest revision. 🏆

 ---
 ## 👤 Author & Innovation

-This script was developed and benchmarked by Gleb Novikov, building upon the coordinate averaging method originally created by the ChimeraX team.
+This script was developed and benchmarked by Gleb Novikov, building upon the coordinate averaging method created by the ChimeraX team.
+The latest revision introduces HP smoothing via numpy + SciPy:
-The original innovations include:
-1️⃣ Four distinct strategies to compute smooth factors
+1️⃣ Original HP smoothing function leveraging 1D convolution 2️⃣ Four distinct strategies to compute smooth factors
-2️⃣ Adaptation to handle any number of molecular dynamics trajectories
+3️⃣ Adaptation to handle any number of molecular dynamics trajectories
-3️⃣ Function-based code structure with real-time feedback
+4️⃣ Function-based code with switchable booleans and real-time feedback

 ---
 ## 🛠️ Usage